RGunning/recipe-happeo/README.md

 # Happeo for Franz

-This is the un-official Franz recipe for [Happeo](https://www.happeo.com/)
+This is the unofficial Franz recipe for [Happeo](https://www.happeo.com/)

 ## Requirements